 What payroll KPIs indicate compliance risks?

 KPIs indicating compliance risks include award interpretation errors, underpayment corrections, superannuation payment delays, overtime calculation discrepancies, penalty rate application errors, and record-keeping gaps.
-High rates signal potential Fair Work compliance issues.
+High rates signal potential Fair Work compliance issues that need immediate attention.

 How often should payroll KPIs be reviewed?

 Review payroll KPIs after each pay run for immediate issues and monthly for trend analysis.
 Conduct comprehensive quarterly reviews to assess patterns and process improvements.
-Annual reviews should inform goal setting and technology investment decisions.
+Annual reviews should inform goal setting and technology investment decisions, and real-time dashboards enable continuous monitoring.